Turkey Rains Down Terror on the Kurdish Civilians of Rojava

 • Hawzhin Azeez

 Dr. Hawzhin Azeez holds a PhD in political science and International Relations, from the University of Newcastle, Australia.
-She is currently Co-Director of The Kurdish Center for Studies (English branch) as well as the creator of The Middle Eastern Feminist.
+She is the creator of The Middle Eastern Feminist and was formerly the Co-Director of The Kurdish Center for Studies (English branch).
 Previously she has taught at the American University of Iraq, Sulaimani (AUIS), as well as being a visiting scholar at their CGDS (Center for Gender and Development).
 She has worked closely with refugees and IDPs in Rojava while a member of the Kobane Reconstruction Board after its liberation from ISIS.
 Her areas of expertise include gender dynamics, post-conflict reconstruction and nation-building, democratic confederalism, and Kurdish studies.

 You might also like